 Every other debt you owe is probably in this category.
 These unsecured debts are rarely, if ever, essential enough to pay first.

-During the devastating time, don’t allow your emotions to dictate how you distribute the money you have.
-And do not let your creditors set the agenda.
+During this devastating time, don’t allow your emotions to dictate how you distribute the money you have.
+Do not let your creditors set the agenda.
 Do not hide, do not lie.
 Above all, do not take your situation personally.

-As you get through this season of our life, never forget: Tough times never last, but tough people do!
+As you get through this season, never forget: Tough times never last, but tough people do.
+Get tough!